Top tips for sellers when listing

 - Consider selling now, moving later – In a seller’s market, you are in the position of power – so feel free to use that power.
 If you don’t know where you want to move yet, just make it a condition of your listing that buyers must complete the sales transaction quickly so you get your money sooner, but also require them to allow you to rent back on a month-to-month basis until you are ready to move.
 This is a perfectly acceptable condition in a seller’s market.
 We recently sold a house in Kerrisdale where the seller’s did exactly this – they received full payment within 21 days and then rented back for several months while they looked for, renovated, and moved into a new home.
 They simply gave the new owner (buyer) one month notice when they were ready to move.
 In a more extreme example a Kitsilano seller offered his home for sale subject to him finding a new property within 2 weeks.

 - Price your home strategically – Vancouver buyers are eager, but not gullible, so you have to be strategic to get the best price.
 There are actually two strategies in a seller’s market.
-The first is to price at, or slightly below, fair market value and let buyers get into a bidding war and push up the price in a matter of hours/days.
+The first is to price at, or slightly below, fair market value to attract multiple offers that may push up the price in a matter of hours/days.
 The second is to price 3-4% above fair market value and wait for an offer to come in over a few weeks.
-You will get to the same price either way.
-For example, if your realtor says the fair market value is $1M, you can list it at either $999K and get immediate multiple offers that push it to $1.010M or you could list a little higher, say $1.029M, and you will still get offers around $1.010M but it will take slightly longer but may give you a sense of comfort knowing for sure that you didn’t leave any money on the table.
-Our team has helped sellers execute both of these strategies with great success.
+You will get to the same price either way, in fact you might get more by setting a lower asking price.
+For example, if your realtor says the fair market value is about $1M, you can list it at either $999K and get immediate multiple offers that push the price over $1M, or you could list a little higher, say $1.029M, and wait for offers around $1M which will probably take longer.
+Our team has helped sellers execute both of these strategies.

 - First offer is often the best – We see this time and time again – a buyer comes forward in the first week with a great offer and the seller turns it down thinking he/she will get even better offers, but they don’t materialize.
 In fact, the sellers often never even get the same offer again.
 The reason the first offer is often the best is because there is a lot of excitement around brand new listings and buyers, while surrounded by new-listing hysteria, will often offer their top price to try and beat out the heavy competition.

-- Capitalize on “new-listing hysteria” – When a new listing comes on the market in either the eastside or westside of Vancouver, there is a fairly predictable rhythm.
+- Capitalize on “new-listing hysteria” – When a new listing comes on the market, there is a fairly predictable rhythm.
 In the first week there is a lot of hysteria as dozens, maybe even hundreds, of pent up buyers swarm the property.
-If the property is reasonably priced they will have a bidding war.
-If there are no offers by end of the first week then you know that your price is somewhere above fair market value and you will never get full asking price.
+If the property is reasonably priced they will have multiple offers.
+If there are no offers by the end of the first week then you know that your price is somewhere above fair market value and you will probably not get full asking price.
 In the second week, the remaining pent-up buyers will view the house.
 If you haven’t received any offers by the end of the second week, then you know you are priced too far above fair market value.
-In the third week, the pent-up buyers are gone and will not return – they have now moved onto other properties – so your listing will move into a new phase where you will have a few viewings per week from new buyers coming onto the market.
-If you haven’t received any offers on your Vancouver home by the end of the fourth week, you are heading into dangerous “stale listing” territory.
+In the third week, the pent-up buyers are gone and will not return – they have now moved onto other new listings – so your listing will move into a new phase where you will have a few viewings per week from new buyers coming onto the market.
+If you haven’t received any offers on your home by the end of the fourth week, you are heading into dangerous “stale listing” territory.
 Again, Vancouver has to be the only city where a one-month listing is considered a “has been”.
 I cannot stress enough the importance of capitalizing on the swarm of buyers and hysteria that will come in the first two weeks of your new listing – be ready with a strategic price and be open to seriously looking at the first offers, which are usually the best.

 - Realtors help you maximize price and minimize risk – Realtors are not smarter than you are.
-But they are trained in real estate law and they know how to generate and manage offers in a way that is strategic, legal, and will get you the highest price.
+But they are trained in real estate law and they know how to generate and manage offers in a way that is strategic, legal, ethical, and will get you the highest price.
 You can be the smartest guy in the room, but if you don’t know the rules then you can’t win the chess game.
-Realtors know the protocol and how to use it to your advantage.
+Realtors know the protocol and how to work in your best interests.
 Our professional real estate experience and proven success will benefit you.